-The main automation facility deals with procedures that handle forms arriving at a station, and it is provided by the TLA system [Hogg81, Nier81].
-(TLA stands for "Three Letter Acronym", and, unlike most acronyms, requires no apologies.)
 The user interface is presented in terms of objects with which the OFS user is already familiar.
 Specifying operations within a procedure corresponds closely to performing those operations within a manual system.
-A user who is editing an automatic forms procedure manipulates sketches of forms.
-Sketches are form-like objects representing the forms that the procedure will eventually manipulate.
-The same form template that OFS uses to display form instances is used quite differently in TLA, to describe preconditions and actions in office procedures.
-The specifications are non-procedural and have a simple syntax.
+A user who is editing an automatic forms procedure manipulates "sketches" of forms.
+Sketches are form-like objects that represent the forms that the procedure will eventually manipulate.
+The same form template which OFS uses to display form instances is used quite differently in TLA to describe preconditions and actions in office procedures.
+The specifications are nonprocedural and have a simple syntax.